Happyves/LeanGrow/LG.md

 - Lake scripts ?

-#W2 (5-11) Data ; Sample ; Delab Standard & Rewrite & \t & Subst
+# W2 (5-11) Data ; Sample ; Delab Standard & Rewrite & \t & Subst

 LG:
 - Do *not* attempty concurrency
 - Keep TR versions from Beta, but use rec versions from Alpha, since they should be faster ??
+- Rudimentary wall-clock profiling to compare TR and non-TR ops in test
 - Settries:
   - Biggest rewrite of the 3 Datas, start with it
   - Use one PaIn for siblings, real settrie with lists of Nats, so that we only query one settrie per generation